DrDEXT3R/AImage/README.md

  Follow the next steps and complete the necessary informations. **Remember during creating *OAuth consent screen* to add test users who will be able to use the app while it is in test mode** It is also important to add Authorized URIs during creating *OAuth Client ID*.
 If you'll be using local server, you should specifiy it like that:
  <img src="doc/google-drive/add_uris.PNG" width=30%/>

- After creating all credentials, you can go to *Dashboard* tab and enable APIS that you want to use in your project.
+ After creating all credentials, you can go to *Dashboard* tab and enable APIs that you want to use in your project.
 In our project we use *Google Drive API* and *Google Picker API*.
  <img src="doc/google-drive/enable_apis.PNG" width=70%/>

 **Google Picker API usage**
 The Google Picker API is a JavaScript API you can use in your Web apps to enable users to open or upload Google Drive files.
 A detailed description of this API with examples can be found in the documentation that you can find [here](https://developers.google.com/picker/docs).
-In our project usage of Google Picker API you can see in [upload_from_gd.js](https://github.com/DrDEXT3R/AImage/blob/release/v1.0/aimagesite/assets/js/upload_from_gd.js). **If you work on our project and want to use Google Picker API from our google project you should write to [diejdablju](https://github.com/diejdablju) and ask to be added as Test user and get needed credentials.** You can also use own google develop console project and add yours own credentials in [upload_from_gd.js](https://github.com/DrDEXT3R/AImage/blob/release/v1.0/aimagesite/assets/js/upload_from_gd.js).
+In our project usage of Google Picker API you can see in [upload_from_gd.js](https://github.com/DrDEXT3R/AImage/blob/release/v1.0/aimagesite/assets/js/upload_from_gd.js). **If you work on our project and want to use Google Picker API from our google project you should write to [diejdablju](https://github.com/diejdablju) and ask to be added as Test user and get needed credentials.** You can also use own google develop console project and add your own credentials in [upload_from_gd.js](https://github.com/DrDEXT3R/AImage/blob/release/v1.0/aimagesite/assets/js/upload_from_gd.js).